 PRIMARY TEACHER SPECIALISING IN JEWISH STUDIES

-Learn how to become an effective practitioner in both secular and Jewish Studies classrooms.
+In addition to the above, learn how to become an effective practitioner in both secular and Jewish Studies classrooms.

 As a successful SCITT graduate you will be qualified to teach in any UK school.